Learning to translate by learning to communicate: Related Work

 Finally, \citet{lazaridou-etal-2020-multi} study various ways of combining EC with a standard vision-language task, namely image captioning.
 They identify several forms of language drift and explore ways of incorporating auxillary losses.
-This work heavily inspires our own, since many of their settings correspond to using a pretrained image-caption system.
-Our focus, however, has been on using EC to fine-tune large-scale pretrained models on a language-only task, which introduces its own challenges and has its own benefits.
+This work heavily inspires our own, since many of their settings correspond to using a pre-trained image-caption system.
+Our focus, however, has been on using EC to fine-tune large-scale pre-trained models on a language-only task, which introduces its own challenges and has its own benefits.

-\paragraph{Multimodal Pretraining} Recently, efforts in multimodal pretraining are surging, especially in vision-language (V-L) pretraining \citep{du_survey_2022}.
+\paragraph{Multimodal pre-training} Recently, efforts in multimodal pre-training are surging, especially in vision-language (V-L) pre-training \citep{du_survey_2022}.
 Most of the works create joint V-L representations through a fusion encoder \citep{li_unicoder-vl_2019, li_visualbert_2019, tan-bansal-2019-lxmert}, where the fused representation is the joint representation of image and text, as learned by a single encoder.
 Other recent works such as CLIP \citep{radford_learning_2021} and ALIGN \citep{jia_scaling_2021} attempt to use different encoders for images and text to make the framework more efficient.
-While V-L pretraining models image and text data jointly \citep{du_survey_2022, wang_ufo_2021}, we start with an existing pretrained language model and further pretrain it through the communication process in an image referential game.
+While V-L pre-training models image and text data jointly \citep{du_survey_2022, wang_ufo_2021}, we start with an existing pre-trained language model and further train it through the communication process in an image referential game.
 Although we expect the alignment between image and text to arise through this process, we view the visual modality as an additional signal to ground the multilingual communication process.

-We also note that most previous work on V-L pretraining is evaluated solely on vision or V-L tasks \citep{li_visualbert_2019, radford_learning_2021, jia_scaling_2021}.
-The advantage of this joint pretraining for language-only tasks remains unclear \citep{yun_vision-and-language_2021, pezzelle_word_2021}.
+We also note that most previous work on V-L pre-training is evaluated solely on vision or V-L tasks \citep{li_visualbert_2019, radford_learning_2021, jia_scaling_2021}.
+The advantage of this joint pre-training for language-only tasks remains unclear \citep{yun_vision-and-language_2021, pezzelle_word_2021}.
 In this paper, we focus on a language-only task (UNMT) to evaluate whether visual grounding can improve such tasks.